Kapil Mohan (civil servant): Career

 He is a 1990 batch IAS officer of the Karnataka Cadre.
 He is also having the additional post as the Principal Secretary Housing Board, Govt of Karnataka.
 And he is also appointed as Interim Authority of Real Estate Regulatory Authority (RERA).

-Kapil Mohan IAS held the charge of Youth Empowerment and sports department which oversees youth affairs and sports development in the state.
+Mohan held the charge of Youth Empowerment and sports department which oversees youth affairs and sports development in the state.
 He held the charge of Education department which looks after primary and secondary education in the state.

-Kapil Mohan IAS worked as Managing Director of Krishna Bhagya Jala Nigam Limited, a Govt. of Karnataka Undertaking.
+He worked as Managing Director of Krishna Bhagya Jala Nigam Limited, a Govt. of Karnataka Undertaking.
 KBJNL is responsible for the development, operation, and maintenance of irrigation and maintenance of irrigation systems in Upper Krishna Project area.
 It is responsible for operation and maintenance of 6.07 lakh hectares of the command area.

 Awards and recognition

-2001: Kapil Mohan IAS won the prestigious St. Andrews Prize on environment awarded internationally competitive basis.
+2001: Won the prestigious St Andrews Prize for the Environment awarded internationally competitive basis.

-2004: Kapil Mohan became Fellow of Leadership in Environment and Development (LEAD), an international organization working in the area of promotion of leadership in fields of environment and development.
+2004: Became Fellow of Leadership in Environment and Development (LEAD), an international organization working in the area of promotion of leadership in fields of environment and development.